brotatotes/Reeti/README.md

 ## [Try it!](https://reeti-recipe.herokuapp.com)

+## IMPORTANT!!!
+Twilio Texting MMS is costly so please don't spam :)

 ## Inspiration
 Our dear friend Reeti often found herself left with a handful of random food ingredients she didn't know what to do with.
 She might go online, search different ingredients, surf the food network, or browse other food websites, hoping to find some recipe that she can use.
 What if you could just take a photo of what you've got, text it, and receive delicious recipes instantly?